emanguy/purple-cow-app/solution.md

 2. In [application.properties](src/main/resources/application.properties), comment out the mentioned lines so the configuration is correct for the persister you've chosen.

+Note that the database is configured to soft-delete items so they can be recovered in the event of accidental deletion.

 ## Configuration

 The following configuration options are available either in the environment or [application.properties](src/main/resources/application.properties),